 Eiffel Tower: Let's see, it's half the height and more expensive than the Stratosphere Tower, plus the viewing deck is covered with mesh and very small.
 Hmmm...
 Where do you think we'd spend our panoramic-view budget?

-Number of TVs: 28, six big screens, split up about evenly for sports and race.
+Number of TVs: Eighteen, with ten big screens, split up about evenly for sports and race.

 Number of Seats: About 200.
 The whole first row is reserved.
-The chairs are plenty comfy.
+The chairs are plenty comfy, especially the lounge style for sports bettors.
 You know how them French like nice stuff.
 Watch the horsies run on individual TVs.

 Free Drinks?
 For race bettors, and hi-rollin' sports bettors only.